Annual

 Plant in well-drained potting mix.
 Let soil dry between waterings — overwatering causes yellow leaves.
 Deadhead by snapping flower stems at the base.
 Bring pots indoors before frost to overwinter in a bright window.

-See geraniums in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring geraniums alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring geraniums alongside companion plants.

 Frequently Asked Questions